If you’ve been following Breakthrough for a while, you’ve probably heard me mention the PT Story.

 In the process of running workshops, you’re going to become more of an authority in your area.

-With the right marketing in place, these workshops will net you new patients and also give you a lift with all of your other marketing efforts.
+With the right pt marketing strategy in place, these workshops will net you new patients and also give you a lift with all of your other marketing efforts.

 And workshops are just one of several direct access marketing techniques that can help differentiate your practice from the competition and increase your new patient numbers.